squandor/pytut.github.io/_posts/Basics/2020-11-16-While-Loops-in-Python.md

 #
 subheadline: "While Loops in Python"
 title: "While Loops in Python"
 teaser: "While loops are similar to for loops in that they let us repeat a block of code.
-The difference is that while loops run while a condition is
+The difference is that while loops run while a condition is True. "

-True

-. "
 categories:
   - Basics
 tags: